Juneteenth 2023 - A National Holiday

 We endeavor to accomplish these goals by:

-1. creating culturally relevant community events & activities which positively portray the modern African American lifestyle
+creating culturally relevant community events and activities which positively portray the modern African American lifestyle

-2. developing programs designed to identify, nurture, and showcase talented, deserving students/young adults within the community
+developing programs designed to identify, nurture, and showcase talented, deserving students and young adults within the community

-3. bringing together individuals from all social demographics to share and understand the many benefits of good family living
+bringing together individuals from all social demographics to share and understand the benefits of good family living

-… all of which to be presented in an atmosphere laced in wholesome family values!
+… all presented in a festive atmosphere, laced in wholesome family values!